alexteghipco/brainSurfer/README.md

 To install BrainSurfer:
 1) Download and place this toolbox into any directory.
-2) Add the BrainSurfer directory and its subfolders to your MATLAB path as shown below.
+2) Add the BrainSurfer directory and its subfolders to your MATLAB path as shown in the photos below.

 <p align="center">
 <kbd><img src="https://i.imgur.com/5sScNeU.png"/></kbd>